jamesdeal89/ARmagazines/README.md

 box.

 <img src="/assets/mask1.png" alt="White mask frame with a black box where the target is" width="500"/>
+Above you can see a mask which is a white frame in the exact same size as the webcam frame.
+This is actually generated using numpy.zeros() which just makes a matrix of zeros in the resolution we pass in.
+OpenCV can interpret this matrix as an 'image' and display it for documentation and also for processing.
+Using the border points we previously created using homography, we can use OpenCV to draw a filled area where the target is in white (255,255,255).
+Following this we use a bitwise NOT to flip the colours to the target area being black (0,0,0) and the rest of the frame white (255,255,255).
+Leaving us with the final mask to overlay later.

 <img src="/assets/warpedSource.png" alt="Warped source frame" width="500"/>